top of page

 Silverman_edited.jpg

-I am a visual art educator with 16 years of teaching experience, including 11 years at the secondary level, dedicated to fostering disciplined creative inquiry through studio practice.
-A practicing artist with extensive experience in ceramics, printmaking, sculpture, drawing, painting, and mixed media, I design rigorous, student-centered curricula that balance technical mastery, conceptual development, art historical study, and contemporary perspectives.
+I design rigorous, student-centered curricula that balance technical mastery, conceptual development, art historical study, and contemporary perspectives.
 I am committed to cultivating inclusive, intellectually engaged studio communities and to mentoring students through critique, portfolio development, and exhibition preparation.
 Guided by a belief in the educational value of the creative process, I emphasize interdisciplinary connections that deepen students’ understanding of visual culture and their own artistic practice.

 As I move through my 2nd decade of teaching, I am more dedicated than ever to a practice that leads to awareness, achievement and change.
-I believe that my students deserve an education that is joyful, meaningful, and empowering.
+I believe that my students deserve an education that is fun, challenging, meaningful, and empowering.
 Lately, I have been creating curriculum for my students that aims to draw them into the transformative processes of artistic and intellectual investigation.
 I am a learner too!
 I am always refining what I do and seeking new ways to make myself more engaging and impactful.
 As the times change, so do we!
 I enjoy piloting new curriculum and keeping the artistic spirit of creative discovery alive in my work.

 "Through art, we open ourselves to pleasure, beauty, and harmony, to suffering and tragedy, and also to the odd and the edgy.
 Through art, we recognize that which we know to be important and true; through art, we encounter that which is not yet known, yet hovers on the edges of consciousness" -Olivia Gude